cbouilla/spasm/README.md

 SpaSM is a software library devoted to sparse gaussian elimination modulo a small prime _p_.
 It is available under the General Public License Version 2 or later (GPLv2+).

-The algorithms used in SpaSM are described in [this paper](http://cristal.univ-lille.fr/~bouillag/pub/CASC16.pdf).
+The algorithms used in SpaSM are described in [CASC'16](http://cristal.univ-lille.fr/~bouillag/pub/CASC16.pdf) and [PASCO'16](http://cristal.univ-lille.fr/~bouillag/pub/PASCO16.pdf).
 For more information, consult the [SpaSM homepage](http://cristal.univ-lille.fr/~bouillag/spasm).

 Features
 --------

 The core of the library is an implementation of the GPLU algorithm, heavily inspired by [Tim Davis](http://faculty.cse.tamu.edu/davis/)'s [CSparse](http://faculty.cse.tamu.edu/davis/publications_files/CSparse.zip), and adapted to the context of exact computation.
-On top of this, we designed a hybrid left-and-right looking algorithm.
+On top of this, we designed new strategies to search for structural pivots.
 This allows several kind of useful operations on sparse matrices:
   * LU and PLUQ factorization
   * Rank computation
   * Solution of linear systems
   * Kernel basis
   * Permutation to block triangular form
+  * Reduced Row-Echelon Form

 Finally, the library does I/O of matrices in [SMS format](http://hpac.imag.fr/), which makes it somewhat compatible with [LinBox](http://linalg.org/).